Ten Tragic Days: Photographic record and News Coverage

+The Ten Tragic Days were covered extensively in British news outlets, as Mexico "had become a critical region for the commercial or informal British Empire.
+The British were in general against the Mexican Revolution due to it being a danger to "British financial interests and their geopolitical sway."
+Two main notes can be taken from the news coverage of La Decena Trágica.
+The first is that the British were feeling large amounts of anxiety due to the United States involvement in the Mexican Revolution.
+And the second is that the British felt that Mexicans were racially and culturally inferior.
+This perceived inferiority was why the British thought Mexicans were unable to develop a working democracy.
+However the British believed "Britain became the civilized “white” that had “progressed” through history to reach the highest level of democracy."
+British news outlets were also openly racist towards Mexicans with the Manchester Guardian describing Madero as "un-Mexican" in many ways since the newspaper grappled with a Mexican breaking the stereotype of liking "lotteries, bull-fights, alcohol and tobacco.”

 Legacy

 The Ten Tragic Days is the formal designation of a specific set of events in the historiography of Mexico, indicating its importance in the Mexican Revolution and the shaping of historical memory.
 Madero's assassination during the 10-day coup immediately turned him into a martyr.
 "Madero the martyr meant more to the soul of Mexico than Madero the apostle [of democracy].

 Huerta was recognized by most Mexican state governors, but Venustiano Carranza, governor of Coahuila refused and rose in rebellion against Huerta, bringing together a northern coalition to overthrow the regime brought to power by usurpation.
 The coup in Mexico City touched off uprisings that coalesced into the Constitutionalist Army, the ultimate winner in the Mexican Revolution.
 The Ten Tragic Days was the last successful coup to overthrow a Mexican president.